expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-04/lab04.md

 Late submissions will receive late penalties in line with the late penalty policy, see EECS handbook and QMUL assessment handbook.

 ### Specific Instructions:
-1. To get half marks, your will be attempting Question No.1 fully.
+1. To get half marks, your will attempt Question No.1 completely.
 2. For each question, you will provide seperate html and supporting files i.e. question_01.html, question_02.html and question_03.html.

  ## Good Luck!